 That is not just in the form of programming, but in encouraging diversity throughout our partner organisations, from beneficiaries to boards.
 It is in our research spend - for example in the ongoing study we recently commissioned into whether having more female coaches improves girls' participation and success at our projects.
 It is in our own Monitoring, Evaluation and Learning, and that of our partners.
 In that comes a recognition that we are far from having all the answers or getting everything right - but that we are determined to help the Sport for Development sector achieve gender equality and empower all women and girls.

 International Women's Day calls for us all to #BeBoldForChange.
-Laureus Sport for Good is proud to work with projects such as Moving The Goalposts Kilifi and OSCAR, who both explain below a part of what that means for them.
-We are determined to help them, and all our projects, continue to do more.
+Laureus Sport for Good is proud to work with projects such as Moving The Goalposts, Kilifi and OSCAR, who explain below what that means for them.
+We are determined to help them, and all our projects, continue to do more."

 Moving the Goalposts - What does it mean to be bold for change?

 Picture a teenage girl in rural Kenya, having a difficult discussion with her father as he disagrees with her decision to join the local football team.
 Picture another teenage girl having a teary conversation with her mother about her preference for education over marriage.
 Now imagine these girls supporting each other through these trials and triumphing to overcome and fulfil their dreams.
 This is what being bold for change means to me, and this is why International Women’s Day continues to be relevant.